 5. Timing of administration: Specific time of year to order and administer as set out by the seller of the test versus any month of the year, September – August, as you determine when it would be best to have the testing done.

-7. How soon are the testing results made available: Months or weeks afterward versus within a couple of days or at the end of the appointment.
+7. How soon are the testing results made available: Months or weeks afterward versus within a couple of days.

 I have a list of some of the test options/providers under Resources.
-I’m happy to answer questions about your decision on what test to use and any questions about the WJ-III or Peabody, untimed, non-bracketed, individually administered tests that I offer.
+I’m happy to answer questions about your decision and any questions about the WJ-IV, untimed, non-bracketed, individually administered test that I offer.